karlg100/frigidaire/README.md

 * setting attributes values works!
 * getting attribute values works!
 * function library complete for homebridge plugin support!
+* telemetry updates now fetched and merged into the telem data

 # Todo
 * figure out how the X-WL-ClientId is generated.  it appears to be a sha1sum of something, not sure what.